-Instead of doing this, I recommend that you have a proper warm-up routine that you do at the beginning of each workout.
+Instead of doing this, we recommend that you have a proper warm-up routine that you do at the beginning of each workout.

-This routine will have you dynamically warming up by doing several lighter sets of your first exercise before your first ‘real’ set, as I go through in more detail in this article.
+This routine will have you dynamically warming up by doing several lighter sets of your first exercise before your first ‘real’ set, as we go through in more detail in this article.

 Mistake #5: Constantly Switching Things Up

 It is said that variety is the spice of life, but that principle doesn’t really apply to weightlifting…

 Unfortunately, many people approach the process of working out as if they have a bad case of ADD.

 That is, they feel the need to change their workout routine far too frequently.

 There are many reasons for this.
 Some claim that muscle confusion helps you get stronger more quickly (it doesn’t), or simply that it makes working out more interesting.